fluca1978/fluca1978.github.io/_posts/2020-02-06-VacuumByNotOwners.md

 # Conclusions

-**`VACUUM` cannot be wrapper in a transaction nor a routine**, therefore in order to execute it you must be a "special" user, with special simply meaning the owner, or the database owner, or a superuser.
+**`VACUUM` cannot be wrapped in a transaction nor a routine**, therefore in order to execute it you must be a "special" user, with special simply meaning the owner, or the database owner, or a superuser.